samantho/Projects/index.md

 ---

 <br>
-- 🔭 I’m currently working on **Analyzing US Economic Data with Python**
+- 🔭 I’m currently working on **Analyzing a User's Spotify Data with Python**

 - 🌱 I’m currently learning **Python for Data Science and AI**